Segression

 Segression are an Australian heavy metal band from Wollongong, New South Wales, formed in 1990 under the name Eezee.
 Their 2000 album Smile is still one of the highest selling metal albums released in Australia despite their rocky relationship with the music industry.
 Their latest album Painted in Blood featured cover art by infamous blood painter Rev Myers, it was released independently late in 2014.
+The band successfully reformed in 2026 with guitarist Damon Bishop replacing Sven Sellin for their 30th anniversary.
+They released their Best of Segression album on May 5, 2026.

 History

 Early years

 Originally known as Eezee, the band had recorded an EP in 1993 and the 1995 album Rise from Darkness.
 The group had also played support shows with Morbid Angel, Machine Head, and Deicide.
 The line-up at this time was Christiaan Rand (bass, vocals), Sven Sellin (guitar), James Broadbent (guitar), and John Buckley (drums).

 The group decided to change its name after moving into in a thrash direction in mid-1994.
 Formed from a conjunction of the words "segregated" and "aggression" (which was later a track on the fourth album), Segression announced its new name on New Year's Day 1996 and played its first show, at the Cambridge Hotel in Newcastle, a few weeks later.
 By this time, Broadbent had been replaced by Shane Partridge.
 Some of Broadbent's playing appears on the first album, which was already underway.
 A show in Sydney with Fear Factory and a rigid touring schedule that took in several centres in regional New South Wales followed.
 L.I.A., an abbreviation for lesson in aggression, was released in October 1996.

 In 1997, Segression continued to tour solidly, featuring on several shows of Mortal Sin's comeback tour at the same time as working on its second album.
 Fifth of the Fifth took its name from a prediction that the world would end on 5 May 2000 and was released in September.
 The album consolidated the band's success on the Australian metal scene and also saw the introduction of the nu metal elements into their music.

 During 1998, the group played a national support tour with Ozzy Osbourne and late in the year Buckley was asked to leave due to personal issues, opening the door to Adrian Herbert.
 Segression toured with Strapping Young Lad soon after, and with this new line-up, Segression then headlined one of the first annual Australian Metal Festivals Metal for the Brain.
 Then the band toured nationally with Fear Factory, and toured most of Australia doing their own shows or playing smaller festivals.
 The later part of 1999 was spent writing and recording a new album and playing live rarely.